Garford-Putilov armoured car: Modification

-The Naval Garford
+Naval Garford

 Ordered in September 1915 by the naval department, the Naval Garfords possessed a number of differences from the Army version.
 A number of sources indicate that instead of the standard chassis the naval Garfords used a lengthened chassis of the new 5 ton truck from the Garford Motor Truck Co., apparently possessing a more powerful engine (35 hp).
 This allowed the strengthening of the armour of the body to 7 – 9 mm and the turret to 8 – 13 mm although the hull configuration remained the same.
 As well as this the ammunition capacity was raised to 60 rounds and the machine gun supplies to 36 belts (9000 rounds).
 Because of these changes the mass of the vehicle grew from 8.6 tons to 11 tons.
 Although because of the use of the stronger chassis and larger engine the increased mass of the machine hardly changed the speed and handling of the vehicle.
 All the Naval Garfords were also equipped with a rear control unit.